 Bermuda is home of some of the friendliest people in the world; you can imagine that living on an island of paradise would make people pretty happy.
 If you ever get the chance to visit, you will notice that people will greet anyone they come in contact with.
 When someone says good morning, good evening, good day, etc., you are expected to do the same in return.
 For example, if you're standing in line at the grocery store to check out and you do not greet the cashier, they will kindly ask if you're going to say hello or patiently wait for you to greet them.
 Wait, you have to actually acknowledge the person serving you before you demand service?
 What a great concept!
 Remember, it literally costs you nothing to be a nice person.

+Is it safe?
+Yes.
 Now, don’t get me wrong, Bermuda is just like any other place in this world.
-So, yes, they have small crimes such as, petty theft, drugs, etc. Always be aware of your surroundings, lock your bike up, and avoid leaving your things out in plain sight.
-As a solo female traveler, safety is always at the top of my life.
+The most common crimes are: theft of items in motorbikes, theft of unattended bags, and recreational drugs.
+As always, it's important to be aware of your surroundings,.
+Make sure you lock your bike up, and avoid leaving your things out in plain sight.
+As a solo female traveler, safety is always at the top of my list.
 If you’d like to read more of my personal safety tips for travelers, click here.